A receptionist usually greets people before anyone else does.

 - Professional phone etiquette and multi-line phone systems

-- Proficient in Microsoft Office Suite, Google Workspace, and basic CRM software
+- Experienced using Microsoft Office, Google Workspace, and familiar with CRM software

 Languages